The Maid of Pskov: Act 3

 At a camp near the riverside, Ivan continues to think about Olga.
 He hears that Matuta has abducted her.
-Angry at this news, Ivan summons Olga, and addresses her as "Olga Ivanova", a hint as to her true father.
+Angry at this news, Ivan summons Olga, and addresses her as "Olga Ivanovna," a hint as to her true father.
 Olga asks for protection from Matuta.
 Tsar Ivan says that she will be taken to Moscow, and he will choose her groom.
 He says that when Tucha is captured, he will live, but imprisoned.
 Olga continues to plead for mercy, and says that she has always worshipped him since she was young.
 Tucha and his forces attack the Tsar's camp.
 As they are repelled, Olga is fatally shot.
 At the end, over her body, Ivan reveals that he is, in fact, Olga's father.